-Some overlap between key Member States and countries of operation, notably Italy and Spain The EU's loan operations in Italy, Spain and Poland together account for about 44% of its outstanding loans.
-This could increase further in light of forthcoming disbursements from the Next Generation EU (NGEU) programme.
+Some overlap between key Member States and countries of operation, notably Italy and Spain

+Italy, Spain and Poland taken together account for about 45% of the total loans to date (including NGEU loans, SURE and other programs).
+This could increase in light of forthcoming disbursements from the Next Generation EU (NGEU) programme, although it may be partially offset by rising loan exposures to Ukraine.
 In our view, this reflects a moderate risk of material credit deteriorations arising simultaneously in those countries that are expected to provide support if ever needed.
 However, we note positively that the other key Member States, notably, Germany, France, the Netherlands and Sweden, will have minimal loans, if any, from the EU, limiting this potential risk.